-As Cardano Smart Contracts are unraveling soon, more and more projects are appearing on the Cardano network.
+Since the launch of the Cardano Smart Contracts in September, more and more projects are launching on the Cardano network.
 One of these projects is ADAX, a blockchain dApp that aims to be the premium DEX for the Cardano protocol.

 In a recent press release, the company sounded extremely confident about their vision for their company’s future.
 An excerpt reads: